 - Stir in two heaping Tbs of peanut butter

-- Serve with bread or tortilla chips or inside a baked potato!
+- Serve with bread, pita, tortilla chips or inside a baked potato!

-for the crockpot Cook in slow cooker on high for 5 hours.
+- Cook all in slow cooker on high for 5 hours.
+Smash with potato masher slightly.
 Then add peanut butter and serve.

 Tip: this stew takes about 45 minutes on the stovetop.
 To cut that time down you can batch cook the lentils ahead of time and refrigerate for up to a few days in a lidded container.
 Then just add the cooked lentils to the pot and heat.
 OR add two cans of drained cooked lentils.